Appealing an Insurance Claim

 - How long will it take to process the appeal?

 In most cases, you or your healthcare provider will be required to write an Appeal Letter.
-We have provided sample letters below.
 In this letter, be sure to include information about the medical reasons why you need to pump breastmilk and/or why you need the services of a lactation consultant.
 This could be if your healthcare provider has indicated that your baby needs breastmilk (benefits of breastmilk, formula allergy) or if your baby has some other special need that requires you to pump your breastmilk.

 A Letter of Medical Necessity from your healthcare provider may or may not be required with your appeal.
-We have provided a sample “Claim Denial Appeal Letter" below.
 Even if not required, a letter from your healthcare provider (baby’s pediatrician/neonatologist or your lactation consultant) can be very helpful in supporting your position.
 No matter what type of insurance you have, it is your right to appeal a denial.

 Sometimes a claim denial is due to specific exclusions or restrictions included in a particular health plan.
 Specific exclusions or restrictions are services or products that are not covered by your health plan.
 If your claim is denied because the service or products are specifically not covered by your health plan, you may need to file a grievance.
 As with the appeal processes, the process for filing a grievance will vary from health plan to health plan.
 Be sure to call your health plan’s customer service department to obtain the specific details.
 Calling for the specific details is important when submitting a claim denial appeal or filing a grievance.